chetanophios/Offshore-turtle-data---Rushikulya/README.md

 Data is in CSV format and can be viewed in Microsoft Excel, R and R Studio.
 The following R packages were used for analysis: ‘Distance’ by Miller et al. (2019) and ‘adehabitat’ by Calenge (2006).

-Codes are provided above.
-Additional information on code can be found in the following sources listed :
+Code scripts are provided above.
+Additional information on usage of scripts can be found in the following sources listed :

 A) 'Distance' by Miller et al. 2019